FDA Approves Basal-IQ Predictive Low Suspend for the t:slim X2 Pump from Tandem

 Benefits of the New Basal-IQ Predictive Low Glucose Suspend Feature

-Predicts and helps prevent lows – Using CGM values, the Basal-IQ feature looks ahead 30 minutes and suspends insulin when glucose is predicted to drop below 80 mg/dL or if glucose is currently below 70 mg/dL and falling.
-The system resumes insulin once glucose values start to rise.
+Predicts and helps prevent lows – Using CGM values, the Basal-IQ feature looks ahead 30 minutes and suspends insulin when blood glucose is predicted to drop below 4.4 mmol/L80 mg/dL or if blood glucose is currently below 3.9 mmol/L70 mg/dL and falling.
+The system resumes insulin once blood glucose values start to rise.

-No fingersticks – With Dexcom G6 CGM integration, the Basal-IQ feature works with no fingersticks required for mealtime dosing or calibration.1 Other benefits of the Dexcom G6 CGM include an extended 10-day wear, acetaminophen blocking5, and the ability to share real-time CGM data with up to 5 followers.6
+No fingersticks – With Dexcom G6 CGM integration, the Basal-IQ feature works with no fingersticks required for mealtime dosing or calibration.1 Other benefits of the Dexcom G6 CGM include an extended 10-day wear, acetaminophen blocking5 and the ability to share real-time CGM data with up to five followers.6

 Works silently in the background – No additional alerts or alarms are required to use Basal-IQ technology compared to standard CGM-enabled pumps.
 Users can choose whether or not to receive alerts when insulin is suspended and resumed based on their personal preference.